On the cohomological dimension of kernels of maps to $\mathbb Z$: Introduction

 As the proof given here is entirely homological, we do not need the geometric assumptions of hyperbolicity and specialness, but only the more algebraic RFRS condition.
-Moreover, we will only need to assume that the top-dimensional $\ell^2$-Betti number vanishes (as opposed to all $\ell^2$-Betti numbers in dimensions greater than $1$) and the proof bypasses the algebraic fibering results of Kielak and the author \cite{KielakRFRS, Fisher_Improved} and Fel'dman's theorem \cite{Feldman71}.
+Moreover, we will only need to assume that the top-dimensional $\ell^2$-Betti number vanishes (as opposed to all $\ell^2$-Betti numbers in dimensions greater than $1$) since the proof does not rely on algebraic fibring, contrasting with the approach taken by Kielak and Linton.
 Thus, we take as input a RFRS group $G$ of finite type (in fact, type $\FP_{n-1}(\Q)$ suffices) and of cohomological dimension $n$ and assume that $\b{n}(G) = 0$.
-In \cite{KielakRFRS}, Kielak shows that an $\ell^2$-acyclic RFRS group of finite type has a finite-index subgroup $H$ whose homology with coefficients in the \textit{Novikov ring} $\widehat{\Q[H]}^\chi$ vanishes for many maps $\chi \colon H \rightarrow \Z$ (the Novikov ring is a certain completion of the group algebra $\Q[H]$ with respect to $\chi$; see \cref{def:nov}).
-We observe that the assumption $\b{n}(G) = 0$ also implies that the Novikov \textit{co}homology $\H^n(H; \widehat{\Q[H]}^\chi)$ vanishes for many maps $\chi$.
-Fix one such character $\chi \colon H \rightarrow \Z$ and denote its kernel by $N$.
-In \cref{thm:cd_drop_nov}, it is shown that if $H$ is a group of finite type, then $\H^n(H; \widehat{\Q[H]}^{\pm\chi}) = 0$ implies that $\cd_\Q(\ker \chi) < \cd_\Q(H)$, and from here our main results follow quickly.
-It is interesting to compare \cref{thm:cd_drop_nov} with Sikorav's theorem \cite{SikoravThese} (see also \cite[Theorem 3.11]{KielakRFRS}), which states that $\H_1(H; \widehat{\Q[H]}^{\pm\chi}) = 0$ if and only if $\ker \chi$ is finitely generated.
+In \cite{KielakRFRS}, Kielak shows that an $\ell^2$-acyclic RFRS group of finite type has a finite-index subgroup $H$ whose homology with coefficients in the \emph{Novikov ring} $\widehat{\Q[H]}^\chi$ vanishes for many maps $\chi \colon H \rightarrow \Z$ (the Novikov ring is a certain completion of the group algebra $\Q[H]$ with respect to $\chi$; see \cref{def:nov}).
+We observe that the assumption $\b{n}(G) = 0$ also implies that the Novikov \emph{co}homology $\H^n(H; \widehat{\Q[H]}^\chi)$ vanishes for many maps $\chi$ and that we do not need \(\ell^2\)-acyclicity in all dimensions.
+The main theorem then follows from the following new general criterion involving Novikov cohomology.

-We state the most general form of our main result, which holds over all fields $k$.